merlyescalona/ucsc-eeb-intro2comptools/week_02/README.md

 cat genes_1.fas genes_2.fas > genes_3.fas
 ```

-We can check the concatenation was successful typing
+We can check the concatenation was successful typing:

 ```
 ls -lah